Popular Science ( April 1971 )

 hinted at and without action-reaction laws, those dreamed of

-devices such as anti-gravity ships and the "force-glove" that you
+devices such as anti-gravity ships and the "force-glove" that

-looking at tired old physics!
+new ways of looking at tired old physics!

 I'm not going to be going through the large quantity of field